Northern California Construction Litigation Attorneys

 Construction Claim Resolution

-In most cases, the plaintiff in a construction claim is seeking monetary damages for economic losses that have been suffered as a result of the defendant’s negligence, breach of contract, or other unlawful action.
+In most construction cases, the plaintiff is seeking monetary damages for economic losses that have been suffered as a result of the defendant’s negligence, breach of contract, or other unlawful action.
 The resolution of a construction claim will typically involve:

 - Mediation.
 Mediation involves the parties working with a neutral, third-party mediator who facilitates and guides negotiations to help the parties reach an agreement.
 A mediator does not decide a dispute; rather the mediator assists the parties in reaching a voluntary mutually acceptable settlement of the case, which allows the parties to themselves determine the outcome of the dispute.

 - Civil Litigation.
 If the parties in a construction dispute are not required to arbitrate the claims, the dispute will be adjudicated by civil litigation if the parties are unable to settle the claims.
-Civil litigation involves the court system and when a construction case is filed in court, it will ultimately be resolved by a judge or jury.
-Civil litigation usually takes longer and involves higher legal expenses than arbitration.
+Civil litigation involves the court system and when a construction case is filed in court, it may be referred out by the court to a special master or referee who will attempt to narrow the issues and settle the case, but if that fails, the case will ultimately be decided by a judge or jury.
+Civil litigation usually takes longer and leads to higher legal expenses than arbitration.

 Time Limits for Bringing Construction Claims in California